 If you declared bankruptcy Chapter 13, you need to get your plan confirmed in court and make the required monthly payments.
 You’ll receive your discharge after completing your repayment plan.

 Our bankruptcy attorneys can help you pursue Chapter 7 or Chapter 13 bankruptcy and become debt-free.
-Contact us at McIntire Law and schedule an appointment today!
+Contact us at Thomas E. McIntire & Associates, L.C. and schedule an appointment today!